karkod/DATA-WAREHOUSING-Projects/README.md

 Analytics: 10+ complex SQL queries
 Dashboards: 3 interactive Power BI dashboards

-💼# Business Problem It Solves
+# Business Problem It Solves 💼

 Without a warehouse: Answering "Which products are most profitable?" takes 3 hours or more of manual Excel work.

 With this warehouse: Click a button → instant answer in 2 minutes.

-🎓 What You'll Learn
+# What You'll Learn🎓

 Data Warehousing
 - Star schema dimensional modeling
 - Fact and dimension tables